-Since 2012 we have sought regulatory approval for Twirla and, in the process, received two complete response letters from the FDA in connection with our NDA for Twirla, which have included requests to conduct additional studies and gather additional information on our manufacturing process for Twirla.
+Since 2012, we have sought regulatory approval for Twirla and, in the process, received two complete response letters from the FDA in connection with our NDA for Twirla, which have included requests to conduct additional studies and gather additional information on our manufacturing process for Twirla.
 In January 2018, in response to the 2017 CRL, we significantly scaled back equipment qualification and validation of our commercial manufacturing process and our other commercial pre-launch activities.
 Since then we have engaged with the FDA to seek clarity on a regulatory path for the potential approval of Twirla culminating in a formal dispute resolution request to the FDA, which was completed in October 2018.

-We plan to resubmit our Twirla NDA responding to the 2017 CRL in the second quarter of 2019.
-Consistent with our previous NDA resubmission in 2017, we currently expect that our resubmission will be categorized as a Type 2 resubmission and receive a review period of six months from the date of resubmission of the NDA.
-The FDA has informed us that in connection with the review of the Twirla NDA, the FDA plans to bring the issue of Twirla's safety and efficacy to an Advisory Committee.
+We resubmitted our Twirla NDA responding to the 2017 CRL in the second quarter of 2019.
+Consistent with our previous NDA resubmission in 2017, our resubmission has been categorized as a Type 2 resubmission and we received a review period of six months from the NDA resubmission date with an assigned PDUFA goal date of November 16, 2019.
+The FDA has informed us that in connection with the review of the Twirla NDA, the FDA plans to bring the issue of Twirla's safety and efficacy to BRUDAC, which has been scheduled for October 30, 2019.

 In addition to the reductions in planned operating expenses we began implementing in January 2018, we reduced our workforce by approximately thirty percent in June 2018 as we pursued formal dispute resolution and a path forward for the resubmission of our NDA for Twirla.
-In March 2019, as described above, we raised approximately \$8.7 million though a private placement of common stock and sales of common stock through our ATM sales program.
+During 2019, as described above, we raised approximately \$10.1 million though a private placement of common stock and sales of common stock through our ATM sales program.

-We believe that our cash and cash equivalents as of March 31, 2019 will be sufficient to meet our projected operating requirements into the fourth quarter of 2019.
-We will require additional capital to fund our operating needs for the remainder of the fourth quarter of 2019 and beyond including, among other items, the resumption and completion of our commercial plan for Twirla, which primarily includes the validation of our commercial manufacturing process and the commercial launch of Twirla, if approved, and advancing the development of our other potential product candidates.
+We believe that our cash and cash equivalents as of June 30, 2019 will be sufficient to meet our projected operating requirements through the end of 2019.
+We will require additional capital to fund our operating needs for 2020 and beyond including, among other items, the resumption and completion of our commercial plan for Twirla, which primarily includes the validation of our commercial manufacturing process and the commercial launch of Twirla, if approved, and advancing the development of our other potential product candidates.
 We cannot assure you that the FDA will approve Twirla, or that we along with Corium, our third-party manufacturer, will be able to complete validation of our commercial manufacturing successfully and in a timely manner.